The complete separation of the two finer asymptotic $\ell_{p}$ structures for $1\le p<\infty$

 The Schreier families $(\S_n)_{n\in\N}$ are defined inductively as follows:

-and if $\S_n$, for some $n\in \N$, has been defined then
+and if $\S_n$, for some $n\in \N$, has been defined, then

-It follows easily by induction that, for every $n,m\in\N$,
+It follows easily by induction that for every $n,m\in\N$,

 Furthermore, for each $n\in\N$, the family $\S_n$ is regular.
-This means that it is hereditary, i.e., if $E\in\S_n$ and $F\subset E$ then $F\in\S_n$, it is spreading and finally it is compact, identified as a subset of $\{0,1\}^\N$.
+This means that {it includes the singletons,} it is hereditary, i.e., if $E\in\S_n$ and $F\subset E$, then $F\in\S_n$, it is spreading and finally it is compact, identified as a subset of $\{0,1\}^\N$.